ollien/playserver/README.md

 }
 ```

 The "name" attribute is the application that will be controlled via osascript.
-The "commands" object holds all commands supported by Playserver.
+The "commands" object holds all commands supported by PlayServer.
 For instance, when PlayServer looks to skip to the next song, it will run `tell application "iTunes" to next track`. "iTunes" was extracted from the "name" attribute and "next track" was extracted from commands.next.
 Because some applications use different verbs for their player states, a "player-states" object is provided.
 For instance, if an application's "stopped" state is 0, then player-states.stopped should be equal to "0."

 Usage
 -----
-Playserver can be run standalone by simply running the `run` script provided.
+PlayServer can be run standalone by simply running the `run` script provided.
 Alternatively, it can be run using a wsgi middleware server such as uwsgi.
 The wsgi file is located in playserver/wsgi.py

 License
 -------